dib-lab/khmer/doc/dev/getting-started.rst

    changed.
 A file in the 'untracked' section are files that haven't existed previously in the repository but git has noticed.

-   To commit changes you have to 'stage' them--this is done by issuing the following command::
+   To commit changes you have to 'stage' them—this is done by issuing the following command::

       git add path/to/file

-   If you have a large quantity of changes and you don't want to add each file manually you can do ``git add --patch`` which will display each set of changes to you before staging them for commit.

    Once you have staged your changes, it's time to make a commit::

-      git commit

-   Git will then open your default console text editor to write a commit message -- this is a short (typically 1-3 sentence) description of the changes you've made.
-Please make your commit message informative but concise -- these messages become part of the 'official' history of the project.
+      git commit -m 'Here you provide a brief description of your changes'

+   Please make your commit message informative but concise—these messages become part of the 'official' history of the project.

    Once your changes have been committed, push them up to the remote branch::

-      git push
+      git push origin fix/brief_issue_description

-   If this is your first commit on a new branch git will error out, telling you the remote branch doesn't exist -- This is fine, as it will also provide the command to create the branch.
-Copy/paste/run and you should be set.

-   You should also visit and read :doc:`coding-guidelines-and-review`.
+   again, replacing ``fix/brief_issue_description`` with the branch name you selected in the previous steps.

 #.
 Periodically update your branch from the main khmer master branch::